-We have audited the accompanying balance sheet of Hannon Armstrong Sustainable Infrastructure Capital, Inc. as of November 7, 2012.
+We have audited the accompanying consolidated balance sheet of Hannon Armstrong Sustainable Infrastructure Capital, Inc. as of December 31, 2012.
 This balance sheet is the responsibility of the Company's management.
 Our responsibility is to express an opinion on this balance sheet based on our audit.